MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 > To enable debugging in versions before [!INCLUDE[prod_short](../includes/prod_short.md)] April 2019, the `NetFx40_LegacySecurityPolicy` setting in the Microsoft.Dynamics.Nav.Server.exe.config file must be set to **false**.
 This step requires a server restart.

 > [!IMPORTANT]
-> To use the development environment and debugger, you must make sure that port `7049` is available.
+> To use the development environment and debugger for on-premises environments, you must make sure that port `7049` is available.

 There are some limitations to be aware of: